Manavganger/procgen/README.md

 # TO RUN

-Make sure cmake is installed.
-Then,
+Make sure cmake and sfml are installed.
+Then use

    ```
    cmake -B build
    cmake --build build
    ```

-Finally, use
+Finally, run

    ```
    ./build/bin/main
    ```